-A Panel may request the appointment of a medical assessor or registrant assessor in respect of any case it is considering.
+A Panel may request the appointment of a medical assessor or registrant assessor in respect of any case which has been referred to it for hearing following a decision that there is a 'case to answer5 it is considering.
 The decision as to whether an assessor is required in a particular case is a matter for the Panel alone.
 However, it is open to the parties to request that an assessor be appointed.
-Such a request must made in writing to the Panel setting out the issues on which the party believes the Panel will need the assistance of an assessor.
+Such a request must made in writing to the Panel setting out the issues on which the party concerned believes the Panel will need the assistance of an assessor.